1948

 Andrew's art is unconventional.
 Asked in 1977 to identify the most overrated and underrated artists, an art critic provided the same name for both categories : Andrew Wyeth.

-In 1946, Lee Krasner pushes Jackson Pollock to a secluded barn on Long Island.
-Thus freed from the bustle of the big city, Pollock has the luck to live his artistic Passion, in the strongest meaning of the word 'passion'.
+In 1946 Lee Krasner pushes Jackson Pollock to a secluded barn on Long Island.
+Thus freed from the bustle of the big city, Pollock has the luck to live his artistic Passion, in the strongest meaning of that word.

 He did not consider himself as an abstract artist.
 In the first months after his arrival in Long Island, he developed two series of paintings titled 'Sounds in the grass' and 'Accabonac Creek', reflecting his desire to commune with the earth for expressing its richness.

+The next step is the diversification of colors.
 The lines of pure colors of various widths form infinite and meticulous tangles.
-Sometimes, the start of the work is figurative before being hidden, but it is not the most important.
 The regularity of the final mesh is spectacular without being total, so that certain areas are breathing or vibrating such as an organic matter.
-Only Richter's rake will be able to generate similar effects.
+Richter's squeegee will generate similar effects.

-On May 15 in New York, Christie's sells Number 19, 1948.
-This oil and enamel on paper mounted on canvas is small, 78 x 57 cm, but the fineness of the line is prodigious.
-Such a technical and artistic achievement deserves an estimate of $ 25M.
+On May 15, 2013, Christie's sold for $ 58M from a lower estimate of $ 25M Number 19, 1948.
+This oil and enamel on paper mounted on canvas is small, 78 x 57 cm, but the fineness of the pours and drips is superb.
+Please watch the video prepared by Christie's.

 He did not consider himself as an abstract artist.
 In the first months after his arrival in Long Island, he developed two series of paintings titled 'Sounds in the grass' and 'Accabonac Creek', reflecting his desire to commune with the earth for expressing its richness.

+The next step is the diversification of colors.
 The lines of pure colors of various widths form infinite and meticulous tangles.
-Sometimes, the start of the work is figurative before being hidden, but it is not the most important.
 The regularity of the final mesh is spectacular without being total, so that certain areas are breathing or vibrating such as an organic matter.
-Only Richter's rake will be able to generate similar effects.
+Richter's squeegee will generate similar effects.

-On May 15 in New York, Christie's sells Number 19, 1948.
-This oil and enamel on paper mounted on canvas is small, 78 x 57 cm, but the fineness of the line is prodigious.
-Such a technical and artistic achievement deserves an estimate of $ 25M.
+On May 15, 2013, Christie's sold for $ 58M from a lower estimate of $ 25M Number 19, 1948.
+This oil and enamel on paper mounted on canvas is small, 78 x 57 cm, but the fineness of the pours and drips is superb.
+Please watch the video prepared by Christie's.

 2022 SOLD for HK$ 370M by Sotheby's